c20d-us/Gnimu/src/ESP32/README.md

 Raw accelerometer and gyroscope samples are read at 100Hz and run through a per-axis filter (one instance each for accel X/Y/Z and gyro X/Y/Z) before being decimated to the 25Hz transmission rate:

-- Each axis tracks an EMA (exponential moving average) baseline (`ACCEL_ALPHA` / `GYRO_ALPHA`) for a smooth, low-noise signal.
+- Each axis tracks an EMA (exponential moving average) baseline (`IMU_ACCEL_ALPHA` / `IMU_GYRO_ALPHA`) for a smooth, low-noise signal.
 - Within each transmission window, the axis also tracks the largest raw deviation from that baseline.
-- If the deviation exceeds `ACCEL_TRANSIENT_THRESHOLD` / `GYRO_TRANSIENT_THRESHOLD`, the transmitted value blends toward the raw peak in proportion to how far past the threshold it went — fully at 2× the threshold, partially in between, pure baseline at or under it.
+- If the deviation exceeds `IMU_ACCEL_TRANSIENT_THRESHOLD_MPS2` / `IMU_GYRO_TRANSIENT_THRESHOLD_RADPS`, the transmitted value blends toward the raw peak in proportion to how far past the threshold it went — fully at 2× the threshold, partially in between, pure baseline at or under it.

 This keeps the transmitted trace smooth during normal driving while still surfacing sharp events (kerb strikes, hard transients) that a plain low-pass filter would otherwise flatten out.
 The thresholds are tunable per-axis-group in `config.h` and should be set above your car's vibration floor (engine/tire/kerb noise) but below the magnitude of events you want preserved.